 But today, independent doctors are looking for a different kind of growth.

-INVO Bioscience has introduced a model that changes the calculus for clinic owners.
-It offers a new path that combines the scale of a national network with the liquidity and potential of a public company.
+INVO Fertility has introduced a model that changes the calculus for clinic owners.
+It offers a new path that combines the scale of a national network with the liquidity, transparency and upside potential of a public company.

 When INVO acquires or partners with a clinic, they aren't just buying revenue; they are aligning incentives.

-Doctors typically sell the majority of their practice and become employees working toward a generic fund exit.
+Doctors typically sell the majority of their practice and become employees working toward a generic fund exit with uncertain time horizon and ever changig roadmap.

 Doctors join a NASDAQ-listed platform.
-They gain access to capital and support, but also get the opportunity to participate in the growth of INVO Bioscience (NASDAQ: IVF) stock.
+They gain access to capital and support, but also get the opportunity to participate in the growth of INVO Fertility (NASDAQ: IVF) stock.

 The Result: Doctors become true partners in a publicly traded company.